sgoldenlab/simba/docs/tutorial.md

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/mergeplot.gif" width="600" height="348" />

+1. Under **Merge Frames**, click `Merge Frames` and frames with all the graph that were plotted will be combined and generated in the `project_folder/frames/output/merged` folder.

 ### Step 13: Create Video
-This step is to generate a video with all the plots
+This step is to generate a video from the merged frames.

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/createvideoini.PNG" width="200" height="100" />